JuliusDgenius/alx-low_level_programming/README.md

 * The 0x05-pointers_arrays_strings - teaches about pointers, arrays and strings.

 * The 0x06-pointers_arrays_strings - more on pointers, arrays and strings.

+* The 0x07-pointers_arrays_strings - more on pointers, arrays and strings.